NativeScript/firebase/packages/firebase-storage/README.md

 const url = firebase().storage().ref('images/profile-1.png').getDownloadURL();
 ```

-### Listing files & directories
+### Listing files and directories in bucket reference

-If you wish to view a full list of the current files & directories within a particular bucket reference, you can use the list method.
-The results are however paginated, and if more results are available you can pass a page token into the request:
+To view a full list of the current files & directories within a particular bucket reference, call [list](#list) on a [reference](#reference-object) instance.
+The results are paginated, and if more results are available you can pass a page token into the request:

 ```ts
 import { firebase } from '@nativescript/firebase-core';